-You can pinch yourself all you like but that won’t wake you up from this nightmare.
-You’ve pressed the toilet flush button expecting the familiar sound of a flushing toilet, only to realise something isn’t quite right.
+You can pinch yourself all you like but that won’t wake you up from this nightmare of a toilet not flushing properly.
+You’ve pressed the toilet flush button expecting the familiar sound of a flushing toilet, only to realise that something isn’t quite right.
 We know the anxiety that comes along with a toilet that won’t flush properly so we’ve got the most common reasons why you might be in this nightmare.

 Water Is Turned Off

 Before you freak out and start panicking it’s a good idea to do a bit of an idiot check.
 Is the water valve for the toilet turned on?
 If the valve has been turned off then you might have been left with an empty cistern!

 What about your mains water?
 Is there any work in your area that might mean it’s been turned off temporarily?

 If neither is the case, then it’s time for some detective work.